What is Lupus?

 The purpose of the ketogenic diet is to remove inflammatory carbohydrates to put your body into a state of ketosis.
 This state forces the body to use its existing stored fat cells as its energy source.
 Like the Paleo Diet, but more extreme, the ketogenic diet cuts your carbohydrate intake to approximately 10 percent of your total caloric intake.
 That means that the calories that consumed should be comprised mostly of healthy fats and an adequate amount of protein.

 A 2006 study by the National Center for Biotechnology Information noted the positive effect of the ketogenic diet on illnesses such as Alzheimer’s, Parkinson’s and Epilepsy.
 Despite the lack of scientific studies regarding the relationship between the ketogenic diet and lupus specifically, people have given positive feedback on the way that the ketogenic diet has helped them manage many symptoms from joint pain and mental health to swelling and rash.

 Before beginning any extreme diet to manage the symptoms of lupus, be sure to consult with your primary care physician.

-Are you considering trying the ketogenic or paleo diet to help fight fatigue from lupus?
-Factor 75 offers a wide-range of dietitian-approved keto and paleo meal options.
-What’s more, they’re delivered straight to your doorstep.
-Follow the link below to try Factor 75 today!
+Are you considering trying the ketogenic or Paleo diet to help fight fatigue from lupus?
+Factor 75 offers a wide-range of dietitian-approved keto and Paleo meal options!